Zhou Qi: Houston Rockets (2017–2018)

 On 6 July 2017, Zhou signed with the Houston Rockets.
 He made his NBA debut on 21 October 2017, playing eight minutes in the fourth quarter of the Rockets' 107–91 win over the Dallas Mavericks, posting three rebounds and one block.
 On 1 November 2017, Zhou scored his first NBA points, finishing with three points against the New York Knicks.
 During his rookie season, Zhou had multiple assignments to the Rio Grande Valley Vipers of the NBA G League.

 On 17 December 2018, the Rockets waived Zhou.

 Return to the Flying Tigers (2019–2021)

 In August 2019, Zhou returned to the Xinjiang Flying Tigers.

 South East Melbourne Phoenix (2021–2022)

 On 8 September 2021, Zhou signed a two-year deal with the South East Melbourne Phoenix of the Australian National Basketball League (NBL) as a Special Restricted Player, with the second year being a player option.

 On 27 September 2022, Zhou recommitted to the Phoenix for the 2022–23 NBL season.
 On 19 December 2022, he left the team and returned to China for family reasons.

+Return to CBA

+Zhou Qi joined the Guangdong Southern Tigers for the 2023-24 CBA season.